 Birds and fish (1965) Lotti van der Gaag

-In her fifties and sixties, artist Lotti van der Gaag enjoyed great fame with her fanatical figures.
+With her fanatic figures, artist Lotti van der Gaag enjoyed a lot of fame in the fifties and sixties.
 This facade relief was located next to the entrance of a gymnastics building.
-It consisted of five parts with rune-like figurations of birds and fish.
-The background was black concrete and the outstanding abstract figures were white.
-Van der Gaag made the work in a series, because similar motifs of birds and fish have been placed on facades of gymnasiums in other places in Delfshaven and Kralingen.
-The work was made in the percentage scheme and involved an assignment for the construction of the gym, but due to demolition of the building, the work was removed.
+It consisted of five parts with rune-like representations of birds and fish.
+The background was black concrete and the protruding abstract figures were white.
+Van der Gaag made the work in a series, because at other places in Delfshaven and Kralingen comparable motifs of birds and fish have been placed on the facades of gyms.
+The work was made in the percentage scheme and concerned an assignment for the construction of the gymnasium, but the work has been removed due to demolition of the building.